 According to the International Dark-Sky Association (IDA), everyone had access to a starry night sky less than 100 years ago.

-Now, there are millions of people living in urban cities that will never see the Milky Way from where they live or are stuck living under permanent sky-glow.
+Now, there are millions of people living in urban cities that will never see the Milky Way from where they live or are stuck living under a permanent sky-glow.

 For example, on August 14, 2003, nearly 50 million people across Ontario and Eastern United States experienced a massive blackout and were left without power for a few days.